-In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s terms: repression and suppression
+In this series, I dig a little deeper into the meaning of psychology-related terms ;This week’s terms are repression and suppression.

 Freud proposed repression as a mechanism to describe why his patients had such difficulty recalling past memories.
 He later described repression as “the corner-stone on which the whole structure of psychoanalysis rests” (as quoted in Wikipedia).

 Freud believed that even though the memories couldn’t be accessed consciously, they would still have influence subconsciously in other ways.